 Investors interested in working directly with sellers can find listings for all property types including retail, office, multi family, industrial, and other specialty real estate.

 Craigslist is one of the most popular online classifieds marketplaces providing services in all major U.S. cities.
-It features listings for everything from jobs and services to cars and other items for sale.
+It features listings for everything from jobs and professional services to cars and other items for sale.

 Example Online Searches for Shopping Centers for Sale